 During this time I used the supplies from my bedroll to make my bed which was an old ratty stained mattress pad with a big hole where stuffing was coming out.
 The mattress pad was barely two inches thick and when I got my bed set up and laid down it felt as if I was laying directly on the metal bunk.
 At the same time it felt good because I was finally off my feet.
 I closed my eyes, still hearing all the noise and my cellmate’s questions.

 Then it began.
 The noise outside on the tier got louder, if that was even possible.
-All the various gangs with their members began to do what I later learned is refereed to as a “roll call”.
-Sometime during this roll call I fell asleep, despite all the noise.
+All the various gangs with their members began to do what I later learned is refered to as a “role call”.
+Sometime during this role call I fell asleep, despite all the noise.
 I was out to the world.

 I slept until I heard the crash of my neighbor’s door being slammed closed and my cell door being jerked open.
 In the confusion of being startled awake I could not grasp what was happening.
 It was still dark outside the cell.
 I was still in prison.
 The nightmare was not over.
 My body ached from the metal bunk and almost no mattress.
 I tried to assess the situation.
 I am not hurt.
 No one is attacking me.
 Why am I awake?
 “Breakfast!” the guard shouted “If you don’t get down here to grab your tray it’s a refusal!”
 I didn’t even know if I was hungry.
 I just wanted to sleep, that’s all I could think about.